Diagnostic and Interventional Haemodynamics

 - Pulmonary arterial hypertension study

 - Cardiac study prior to a lung transplant

 - Endomyocardial biopsy

-These are percutaneous procedures that allow treatment of certain heart diseases and residual lesions without requiring a surgical approach.
+These are procedures via the skin that enable the treatment of some heart diseases and lesions without surgery.

 Vall d’Hebron University Hospital’s kitchen serves more than 1,000 meals a day, twice a day, not counting breakfast.
 A reality that José Parrilla and Carmina Esteban know all too well.From three kitchens to one and from coal to gas.
 That is how the hospital’s catering service has evolved.
 A place where the needs of each patient must be taken into account and where there is room for small, juicy anecdotes.

 The former head of the Thoracic Surgery Department, Dr. Mercè Canela, recently retired, recalls the important evolution of the Department to become a leader in Spain and a lung transplant pioneer.
 A task made possible thanks to collaboration with professionals from other departments, an added value in the personal and team environment.